olivDiogo/SmartHome/docs/userStories/us19/us19_readme.md

-# US019 - To have a type of sensor for wind speed and direction

-## 1. Requirements Engineering
+## US019

+## 0. Description
-As Product Owner, I want the system to have a type of sensor that gives the wind speed (km/h) and direction (8 cardinal points).
+_As a Product Owner, I want the system to have a type of sensor that gives the wind speed (km/h) and direction using angles in radians (trigonometric circle starting at east)._

-### 1.1 System Sequence Diagram
+## 1. Analysis
+_A sensor model (with a corresponding type) that can measure wind speed and direction as specified will be included in the system._

+### 1.1.
+Created/Affected Use Cases
 N/A

-### 1.2 Dependency of other user stories

-N/A
+### 1.2.
+Acceptance Criteria
+* AC1: The system must have a sensor that can measure wind speed in km/h and direction in radians, with the circle starting at east.

 ### 1.3 Customer Specifications and Clarifications
 - Question 1
   - Q. Existe algum limite de velocidade do vento?
   - A. Não lhe sei dizer.